flatcar-archive/flatcar-docs/docs/provisioning/config-transpiler/_index.md

 ---
 content_type: clct
 title: Container Linux Config Transpiler
+linktitle: Config Transpiler
-linktitle: Container Linux Config Transpiler
+description: Transforms Container Linux Config files into Ignition configuration
 main_menu: true
-weight: 90
+weight: 30
+aliases:
+    - ../container-linux-config-transpiler/doc/overview
+    - ../container-linux-config-transpiler
 ---

-# Config transpiler overview

 The [Config Transpiler][ct], ct, is the utility responsible for transforming a user-provided Container Linux Configuration into an [Ignition][ignition] configuration.
 The resulting Ignition config can then be provided to a Container Linux machine when it first boots in order to provision it.